Constructing (Co)inductive Types via Large Sizes: Encoding (co)inductive types

 \section{Encoding (co)inductive types}

-In this section, we encode (co)inductive types in the theory by quantifying over sizes in a similar manner to \cite{parametric-quantifier, licentiate}.
-We encode these types by constructing initial algebras and terminal coalgebras in the theory for a class of endofunctors denoting the shape of a (co)inductive type: the polynomial endofunctors.
-The encoding follows the structure given by \cite{homotopy-init} of inductive types in intensional type theory and the dual to cover coinductive types \cite{ahrens_et_al:LIPIcs.TLCA.2015.17}.
+In this section, we encode (co)inductive types in the theory by quantifying over sizes, taking inspiration from the approach of previous work \cite{parametric-quantifier, licentiate}.
+We encode these types by constructing initial algebras and terminal coalgebras for polynomial endofunctors; these functors denote the shape of a (co)inductive type.
+In particular, inductive types can be described as initial algebras for polynomial endofunctors \cite{containers, homotopy-init}, while coinductive types can be described as terminal coalgebras for polynomial functors, as was done in the construction of coinductive types from inductive types \cite{ahrens_et_al:LIPIcs.TLCA.2015.17}.